compassionprojects/socialchange/README.md

 Ideally we'd like to use to_tsvector FTS but there needs to be some work done on upstream.
 See #23 for more info.

-## File uploads

-We are using digitalocean with rails active_storage to store attachments in the cloud.
-Credentials can be obtained from Madhu

 ## RBAC

 We use a simple role based authorization system with permissions.
 Inspired by [this article](https://ngaunhien.net/blog/simple-rbac-implementation-with-rails).
 This gives us fine grained control on which user can do what.

+## File uploads

+We are using [tigris](https://fly.io/docs/reference/tigris) (S3 compatible object storage) with rails active_storage to store attachments in the cloud.
+They offer free allowance together with fly.io.

 ## Deployment

-The app is deployed to [fly.io](https://fly.io).
+We use [fly.io](https://fly.io) as our deployment platform.

 To deploy: